-In Japan, there is a custom of going to “Hatsumode” for the new year.
+In Japan, there is a custom of going to shrine for the new year call "Hatsumode."

-This time, I tried to cover this beginning.
-There are various opinions and ideas, and some are different, but here are some common ones.
+This time, I tried to cover this event.
+There are various opinions and ideas, and some statements are different from this article, but here are some common ones.

 What is Hatsumode？

-In this new year, we will visit the shrines and temples for the first time and pray for the happiness of the year.
+We will visit the shrines and temples for the first time each year and pray for the happiness of the year.

-In the past, in order to pray for good harvests and family safety, the family head will stay in a shrine dedicated to Mr. Ujigami from the night of December 31 to the morning of New Year's Day on January 1.
-There was a custom called “Toshigomori”.
+In the past, to pray for good harvests and family safety, the father in the family will stay in a shrine dedicated to Ujigami from the night of December 31 to the morning of New Year's Day on January 1.
+There was a custom called “Toshigomori.”

-Until the Edo era, it was Egata Pass going to the shrine in that year's Eho (good fortune), but from the middle of the Meiji Era, you should visit famous shrines and temples regardless of the way It ’s the beginning of today.
+Until the Edo era, it was going to the shrine located in that year's Eho (good fortune direction).
+Still, from the middle of the Meiji Era, you should visit famous shrines and temples regardless of the way.
+It ’s the beginning of today.

-There are many things to say and it doesn't seem to be decided clearly.
+There are many things to say, and it doesn't seem to decide clearly.

-It is often said that Sanga Sun (January 1 to January 3) and Matsunouchi.
+It often said that Sanga-Nichi (January 1 to January 3) and Matsunouchi.

-Matsunouchi is the period when Kadomatsu is decorated, and until January 7th in Kanto and until January 15th in Kansai.
+Matsunouchi is the period when Kadomatsu decorated in front of the home and until January 7th in the Kanto Region and until January 15th in the Kansai Region.

-It is sometimes said that it should be done in January, so it seems that there is no problem even when you can go.
+It sometimes said that it should do in January, so it seems that there is no problem even when you can go.

-The “mode” of Hatsumode means to go on your own will, so it ’s important to go on your own.
+The “mode” of Hatsumode means to go on your own will, so it ’s essential to go on your own.

 Things to do Hatsumode